ErrrOrrr503/waydroid-server-manual/README.md

 If you try to host some server in waydroid (for example, everyproxy, other proxies, samba, etc) you will be unable to access it from your host machine due to firewall settings.

 # Manual
+0. The file to edit is `/usr/lib/waydroid/data/scripts/waydroid-net.sh`.
+(Your installation path may be different).
 1. Disable NFT to use iptables.
    ```bash
    # disablig nft to use iptables